xivanalysis/xivanalysis/README.md

 We support the languages that FFXIV officially supports:

-- Chinese Simplified :cn:
+- Chinese Simplified
-- French :fr:
+- French
-- German :de:
+- German
-- Japanese :jp:
+- Japanese
-- Korean :kr:
+- Korean

 ## Structure of the parser